 During my fieldwork in the village and at the planning office in the town of Brasov, I spoke with peasants, young workers, pensioners, planners and party officials.
 I drank beer with schoolteachers, played chess with the dentist, attended weddings and parties, and made friends with several village families.
 I finished my village fieldwork in 1976, after 18 months, but returned for a few weeks each year.
 From 1980, I undertook another research project at the Romanian Communist Party Training School in Bucharest, where I studied village leaders and visited other party training schools in the provinces.
 I had thus developed a network of friends, colleagues and informants in Bucharest and in other towns, and in some villages.
 This network included party officials, urban intellectuals and ordinary peasants and workers.
 It also included many Romanians seeking to emigrate from the country, which was a brutal Stalinist dictatorship.
 Through the mid-1980s, I returned to Romania usually twice a year, sometimes with my wife and child, doing research, updating my data and just visiting friends and colleagues.
 I felt at home, and people felt at home seeing me when I returned after many months away.
-It is a familiar emotion for most anthropologists when people say, ‘Oh now, you have returned to us again.’
+It is a familiar emotion for most anthropologists when people say, ‘Oh now, you’ve returned to us again’.

 During the 1980s, however, Romania’s political and economic situation deteriorated.
 There were shortages of food, electricity, heat, everything.
 There were also worker protests and small human rights movements among intellectuals and the Hungarian minority in Transylvania, where I worked.
 The government’s suspicion of foreigners also increased.
 A law was now enforced making it illegal for any foreigner to stay overnight in a Romanian home.
 In addition, any Romanian who even spoke to a foreigner had to submit a written report to the police.
-Academic contacts were restricted, and all communications between foreigners and Romanians – letters, phone calls, visits, etc. – were monitored, censored, controlled or simply forbidden.
+Academic contacts were restricted, and all communications between foreigners and Romanians – letters, phone calls, visits, and so forth – were monitored, censored, controlled or simply forbidden.
 My own secret police file contains reports by police observers, statements written by ordinary Romanians explaining how they met me and what we talked about, copies of papers that I had presented at conferences abroad and letters I sent into and out of the country.
 In Denmark, where I have been living since 1978, Romanian diplomats in Copenhagen also made their own reports about me, having met me at meetings of the Danish-Romanian Friendship Association or when I applied for a entry visa.
 I was a ‘person of interest’.
-I was approached by the embassy and asked o gather information about exile Romanians living in Denmark; and by the Danish security police regarding a suspected Romanian spy living in a Danish asylum center.
-One night a Romanian diplomat, the embassy’s political officer, knocked on the door of my apartment with a gift of football tickets to the Denmark-Romania match.
+I was approached by the embassy and asked to gather information about exile Romanians living in Denmark; and by the Danish security police regarding a suspected Romanian spy living in a Danish asylum center.
+One evening in Copenhagen, a Romanian diplomat, the embassy’s political officer, knocked on the door of my apartment with a gift of football tickets to the Denmark–Romania match.
 His report is in my file.
 Yes, life during the Cold War had this curious combination of paranoia and excitement.
-Why were the Romanian authorities and embassy so interested in an American anthropologist researching village planning working at the time as a teaching assistant at the university?
-One uses up emotional energy simply speculating on this
+Why were the Romanian authorities and the embassy officials so interested in an American anthropologist researching village planning, employed as an ordinary teaching assistant at Copenhagen University?
+One uses up emotional energy simply speculating on this.